TakyL/CondProj_Flutter/README.MD

 ## License

-PlanIf is released under the XXX License.
+PlanIf is released under the MIT License.
 See LICENSE for details.

 ## Mermaid JS
 graph TD